 What’s one of your favorite winter vegetables?

-Do you crave different kinds of food in winter than summer?
+Do you crave different kinds of food in winter vs summer?

 Do you store any veggies over the winter?